yomboprime/Rodon2018/doc/3_CPUBoard.md

 The needed features on the CPUBoard are:

-- UART to communicate with the MicrocontrollerBoard.
+- Compatible GNU/Linux operating system.
+- WiFi
-- UART to communicate with the [big LIDAR Sensor](5_Sensors.md#big-lidar-sensor).
+- 2x UART to communicate with the two MicrocontrollerBoards (or only one if you use only one MicrocontrollerBoard, like an ESP32)
-- I2C to communicate with the [small LIDAR Sensor](5_Sensors.md#small-lidar-sensor).
-- Microphone input and audio output mini-jacks.
 - A video camera compatible with Video4Linux.

-## Preparation of CPUBoard OS environment

-The CPUBoard must have a compatible GNU/Linux system.
+- Analogue audio output (mono, or stereo if you want)
+- Analogue microphone input.

+## Project board

+The CPUBoard used in this project is a [FriendlyArm NanoPi-Duo 2 SBC](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_Duo2), which is a SBC in very small factor with only pin headers broken out, a OV5640 video camera connector, microUSB and microSD.

+The pins corresponding to the SPI port are used here as the alternate function (a second UART) So SCK corresponds to RX2, and CS to TX2.

+## The software: Neocortex

+**The code for this board is W.I.P. and is not completed yet.**

 ### Prerequisites instalation

-W.I.P

 - Node.js is required.
 Read [Node.js docs](https://nodejs.org/) on how to install for your OS.

+### Instalation

+W.I.P

 - Clone [Rodon2018 repository](https://github.com/yomboprime/Rodon2018.git) into the CPUBoard file system (`Rodon2018/` from now on)
-- Install library dependecies by issuing these commands:
+- Install Node.js library dependecies by issuing these commands:
-  - `cd Rodon2018/CPUBrain/`
+  - `cd Rodon2018/software/Neocortex/`
   - `npm install`

 ### WiFi configuration